Big Show: Other media

 Big Show has been featured in infomercials for Stacker 2 with former NASCAR drivers Kenny Wallace and Scott Wimmer, NASCAR Xfinity Series driver Elliott Sadler, retired crew chief turned Fox Sports broadcaster Jeff Hammond, and 2002, 2005, and 2011 Sprint Cup Champion Tony Stewart.
 In addition, Wight appeared on the "Thong Song" remix music video by Sisqó and Foxy Brown.
 Wight was featured on the game show Are You Smarter than a 5th Grader?, winning $15,000 for his chosen charity, United Service Organizations.
 He is the only contestant to appear on two versions of the game show in two different countries.
 On March 31, 2012, Big Show won the first-ever Slime Wrestling World Championship at the Nickelodeon Kids' Choice Awards, defeating The Miz after throwing him into a tub of slime.
 In 2018, The Big Show appeared in the Wizards of the Coast's Dungeons & Dragons stream "Stream of Many Eyes Day Three - Jocks Machina" alongside Joe Manganiello, Travis Willingham, cross fit athlete Ron Mathews, and Mike Mearls as Dungeon Master.

+Acting career

+Wight’s first acting role was an uncredited appearance on the television show Thunder in Paradise in 1994.
+He played Giant Santa in the 1996 Christmas film Jingle All The Way, he also made a brief appearance in 1998s The Waterboy where he plays a pro wrestler named Captain Insano.
+In 2004 Wight made a cameo appearance in Star Trek: Enterprise playing one of the Orion Slavers in the episode "Borderland".
+In 2010 Wight made another cameo appearance on the USA show Royal Pains where he played Donald Green in the episode "Keeping The Faith".
+2010 also seen Wight play Brick Hughes in the action comedy MacGruber, along with starring as Walter Krunk in the comedy film Knucklehead.
+In 2015 he co started in action film Vendetta alongside Dean Cain and Michael Eklund.
+He portrays his wrestling persona the Big Show in both Countdown (2016) and Fighting with My Family (2020).

+Wight had a recurring role as Big Pink in the comedy action series Happy!.
+In 2020 Big Show started as a fictional version of himself in the Netflix sitcom The Big Show Show.
+He provided the voice of Palindrome from season 4 to 6 of the show Fast & Furious Spy Racers.
+Wight also voiced Ham Hand in the 2024 spy comedy film No Time to Spy.